 There are joggers and walkers who use the Andersen South roads in the mornings and evenings when the weather is relatively cooler; access is gained by using the existing base entrance situated along Marine Drive near the northeast corner of the Andersen South property.
-Currently, there are no access restrictions at the site; the proposed action on Guam will result in restricting base access to installation personnel and their guests only.
+Currently, there are no access restrictions at the site.
 More than 30 cars were sighted during one of the site reconnaissance trips associated with the proposed project (TEC 2009).